Pedrohamoura-Git/Frontend-Mentor-Challenges/four-card-feature-section-master/README.md

 ### What I learned

-In this project I learned how to use the grid property "auto-fit" that automatically adjusts the responsiveness of the site according to the defined "min" and "max" parameters.
-I also learned to use the "span" in a container to extend it by multiple columns.
-Lastly, I learned how to use the "box-shadow" property to create the depth effect in the main container.
+In this project I learned how to use the a grid inside another grid to display the cards properly and how to use the "linear-gradient" background to create the colors on the top in each card.

 ### Continued development